The GNWT Leadership Development Program has two levels available for participants.

 The length of time required to complete each level is as follows:

-• Level 2: Pre-entry workshop (14 hours) and 9 modules (14 hours each, except Modules 1 and 9, which are 21 hours each) delivered over 11 months
+- Existing Leaders (Level 2): Pre-entry workshop (14 hours) and 9 modules (14 hours each, except Modules 1 and 9, which are 21 hours each) delivered over 11 months.

 Mentorship

-Each participant will identify a Mentor who will be part of their learning journey throughout the program.
+When the program begins, each participant will be asked to identify a Mentor who will be part of their learning journey throughout the program.
 Mentors will be supported through a Mentoring workshop and a written agreement with the participant.

 The Mentor will support the participant throughout the program and is expected to attend the following: